kavi2015/dlp4vis/README.md

 Note: Visualization technique (GRAD-CAM) code based on: https://github.com/raghakot/keras-vis

 Acknowledgements: We would like to thank all members of the Hood Visual Science Lab at Columbia University as well as all members of the Laboratory for Intelligent Imaging and Neural Computing at Columbia University.
-In particular, thanks go to Xinhui Li for help on the tSNE visualization technique, Dr. Emmanouil (Manos) Tsamis and Rashmi Rajshekhar for useful discussions througout and for enabling acquisition of image data.
+In particular, thanks go to Xinhui Li for help on the tSNE visualization technique, Dr. Emmanouil (Manos) Tsamis and Rashmi Rajshekhar for useful discussions throughout and for enabling acquisition of image data.
 We are also grateful to Isht Dwivedi, Prof. Iddo Drori, Prof. Paul Sajda, and Prof. Donald C. Hood for their guidance and useful discussions throughout the development and implementation of this project.